orsinibear/audit-classes/baseprogress.md

 21/12/25 -  learnt self-destruct, finish the section 1 refresher. section 2 began
 SLITHER, ADERYN, 4NALYZ3R, MYTHRIL -these are static tools

+26/12/25 - how to access an audit request.
+Applying REKT test and giving consultancy as alt